catlinux-utils/catbot-discord/README.md

 ## Contributing 🤝

-Contributions to `discord-catbot-base` are welcome!
+Contributions to `catbot-discord` are welcome!
 If you have suggestions or improvements, feel free to fork the repository and create a pull request.
 Please adhere to the project's code of conduct.

 ## License 📜

-`discord-catbot-base` is released under the [GNU GPLv3 License](LICENSE).
+`catbot-discord` is released under the [GNU GPLv3 License](LICENSE).
 See the `LICENSE` file for more details.

 ## Acknowledgments 🎉

-A special thanks to everyone who has contributed to making `discord-catbot-base` a fun and engaging project!
+A special thanks to everyone who has contributed to making `catbot-discord` a fun and engaging project!

 ---